-Though turning off the TV during ABC Family’s “25 Days of Christmas” feels like a sin, eating while watching television is linked to poor food choices and overeating Mediators of longitudinal associations between television viewing and eating behaviours in adolescents.
-Pearson, N., Ball, K., Crawford, D. International Journal of Behavioral Nutrition and Physical Activity.
-March 30, 2011. .
-Getting sucked into A Christmas Story or Elf may bring on mindless eating, since it can be easy to lose track of just how many candied pecans or gingersnaps we’ve thrown down the hatch.
+Though turning off the TV during any football game or family movie might feel like a sin, eating while watching television is linked to poor food choices and overeating.Mediators of longitudinal associations between television viewing and eating behaviours in adolescents.
+Pearson N, Ball K, Crawford D. The international journal of behavioral nutrition and physical activity, 2011, Mar.;8():1479-5868.
+Plus, getting sucked into It's a Wonderful Life or Elf may bring on mindless eating, since it can be easy to lose track of just how many chocolates or candies you've had.
 And it’s not just the mindlessness of watching television that’ll get us.
 Commercials for unhealthy foods and drinks may increase our desire for low-nutrient junk, fast food, and sugary beverages.

 17. Chew gum.